#include <ComposableCameraComputeNodeBase.h>

 1. Camera activation fires AComposableCameraCameraBase::InitializeNodes.

-2. Each compute node has OnInitialize_Implementation invoked via the inherited Initialize() path (same machinery camera nodes use).
+2. Each compute node has OnInitialize_Implementation invoked via the inherited Initialize() path.
 This is where one-time setup, ref caching, and exposed-parameter reads belong.

 3. AActor::BeginPlay fires, which calls AComposableCameraCameraBase::BeginPlayCamera(), which walks the ComputeNodes array in order and calls ExecuteBeginPlay() on each.

-4. First TickCamera then runs with whatever internal variables / output pins the compute chain published.
+4. First TickCamera then runs with whatever internal variables / output pins the compute chain published, or with any CameraPose initialized by an explicit pose-initializer compute node.

 Public Methods